-A software engineer is one of the most perspective professions nowadays and with startups like Google and Facebook, seems like everyone wants to become an IT expert.
-But how easy or how hard is it actually to get a job as a software engineer in a country like Germany?
+A software engineer is one of the most perspective professions nowadays, and with startups like Google and Facebook, it seems like everyone wants to become an IT expert.
+But how easy or hard is it to get a software engineer job in a country like Germany?

-Estimating your chances in Germany is important when applying for a job as a foreigner.
-With all our equal rights we aren’t all same when pretending on the job, unfortunately.
+Estimating your chances in Germany is essential when applying for a job as a foreigner.
+Unfortunately, we aren’t all the same with all our equal rights when pretending on the job.

-Especially the nationality and location of the applicant plays the significant role in the hiring process.
-The reason for this is that employers in Germany choose candidates depending on where they live and come from over their qualifications and experience.
+Especially the nationality and location of the applicant play a significant role in the hiring process.
+This is because employers in Germany choose candidates depending on where they live and come from over their qualifications and experience.

-For a company, it is easier to hire someone from the EU who can start working next week, rather than wait for a non-EU expert to make a visa, so she/he can come to Germany.
+For a company, it is easier to hire someone from the EU who can start working next week rather than wait for a non-EU expert to make a visa to come to Germany.

-Assuming all candidates have equal qualification and experience most companies in Germany will hire as follows:
+Assuming all candidates have equal qualifications and experience, most companies in Germany will hire as follows: